Jahja Fehratović: Parliamentarian

-The BDZ Sandžak fielded its own list in the 2016 Serbian parliamentary election.
-Fehratović appeared in the second position, following Zukorlić; both men were elected when the list won two mandates.
-Fehratović also appeared in the second position on the party's list for the Novi Pazar city assembly in the concurrent 2016 Serbian local elections and was elected when the list won ten mandates, finishing third against Ljajić's Sandžak Democratic Party (Sandžačka demokratska partija, SDP) and the SDA S.
+After participating in multi-party alliances for the previous two Serbian elections, the BDZ Sandžak ran its own list in the 2016 Serbian parliamentary election.
+Fehratović appeared in the second position, after Zukorlić, and both men were elected when the list won two mandates.
+Fehratović also appeared in the second position on the party's list for the Novi Pazar city assembly in the concurrent 2016 Serbian local elections and was elected when the list won ten mandates, finishing third against Ljajić's Sandžak Democratic Party (SDP) and the SDA.

-The SPP gave outside support to Serbia's coalition government led by the Serbian Progressive Party (Srpska napredna stranka, SNS) in the 2016–20 parliament.
+The SPP gave outside support to Serbia's coalition government led by the Serbian Progressive Party (SNS) in the 2016–20 parliament.
 Fehratović did not have any committee assignments in this sitting of the assembly, although he was a member of parliamentary friendship groups with Austria, Montenegro, North Macedonia, Russia, and Switzerland.
-As religious fundamentalists opposed to the public recognition of LGBT rights, Zukorlić and Fehratović absented themselves from the assembly during the confirmation vote for Serbian prime minister Ana Brnabić in June 2017.
+As religious fundamentalists opposed to the public recognition of LGBT rights, Zukorlić and Fehratović absented themselves from the assembly during the confirmation vote for the openly lesbian Ana Brnabić to become Serbia's prime minister in June 2017.

 Fehratović appeared in the second position on Zukorlić's list in the 2018 elections for the Bosniak National Council and was re-elected when the list won thirteen mandates.
-As in 2014, Zukorlić's list was narrowly defeated by Ugljanin's.
-After the election, Ugljanin's group formed a coalition with a third list aligned with Ljajić, and the Zukorlić faction remained in opposition.
+Ugljanin's list once again narrowly defeated Zukorlić's, while a list affiliated with Ljajić finished third.
+After the election, the parties of Ugljanin and Ljajić formed a coalition administration while Zukorlić's followers remained in opposition.

 The SPP won four seats in the 2020 Serbian parliamentary election against the backdrop of a boycott by several opposition parties.
 Fehratović, who appeared in the fourth position on the party's list, was elected to a second term.
-In the parliament that followed, he was a deputy member of the committee on education, science, technological development, and the information society; a deputy member of Serbia's delegation to the parliamentary assembly of the Organization for Security and Co-operation in Europe (OSCE); and a member of the friendship groups with Australia, Azerbaijan, Bosnia and Herzegovina, Germany, Lebanon, Luxembourg, Montenegro, Morocco, Russia, Spain, Sweden, Switzerland, Turkey, and the United States of America.
+He was also re-elected to the Novi Pazar city assembly in the 2020 Serbian local elections, although he resigned his seat in the local assembly on 21 December 2020.
+In the 2020–22 parliament, Fehratović was a deputy member of the education committee, a deputy member of Serbia's delegation to the parliamentary assembly of the Organization for Security and Co-operation in Europe (OSCE PA), and a member of the friendship groups with Australia, Azerbaijan, Bosnia and Herzegovina, Germany, Lebanon, Luxembourg, Montenegro, Morocco, Russia, Spain, Sweden, Switzerland, Turkey, and the United States of America.
+Muamer Zukorlić died in November 2021 and was replaced as SPP leader by his son Usame Zukorlić.